 Custom Domains

-Please reach out to your account representative or reach out to [email protected] to get started with this process with the following information:
+To start the setup process, please reach out to your account representative or to [email protected] and provide the following information:

-• Which Services to use the CNAME (e.g. Client SDKs, Server SDKs, Mobile SDKs)
+- Your DevCycle Services that will use the CNAME (e.g. Client SDKs, Server SDKs, Mobile SDKs)

-• The first step involves identifying a hostname to use as the CNAME for DevCycle's endpoint.
-Provide this to DevCycle upon requesting to enable this feature.
-The hostname should look something like this https://api-alias.your-domain.com.
+Identifying a Hostname: The first step involves identifying a hostname to use as the CNAME for DevCycle's endpoint.
+Provide this to DevCycle on your request to enable Custom Domains.
+The hostname should look something like this

-• If there is more than one service in use, each one will need a unique CNAME.
+is not supported).- If there is more than one service in use, each service will need a unique CNAME.
 This is also true for using DevCycle on multiple domains.
 Each domain needs its own CNAME.

-1. DNS Validation Once the setup is complete, two DNS records will be provided by DevCycle and you will need to add those records to your DNS provider (TXT validation records).
+DNS Validation: Once the setup is complete, two DNS records will be provided by DevCycle and you will need to add those records to your DNS provider (TXT validation records).

 Once these records have been added, please let DevCycle know.

-1. Additional Setup Step Once validation is complete and DevCycle has confirmed the records are set properly, there may be an extra step involved here with DevCycle depending on your SDK configuration.
+DevCycle Additional Setup: Once validation is complete and DevCycle has confirmed the records are set properly, there may be an extra step involved here with DevCycle depending on your SDK configuration.
 DevCycle will let you know if this is needed.

-2. Creating a CNAME Once all steps are complete, DevCycle will send the details for the DNS CNAME.
+Creating a CNAME: Once all steps are complete, DevCycle will send the details for the DNS CNAME.
 Once added, the service will be immediately available at the given hostname.

 SDK Implementation